QuantEcon/lecture-python-intro/in-work/markov_chains.md

 plt.show()
 ```

-This shows an important fact that asymptopic stationarity is about the distribution, but ergodicity is about the sample path.
+This shows an important fact that asymptopasymptotic stationarity is about the distribution, but ergodicity is about the sample path.

 The proportion of time spent in a state can converge to the stationary distribution with periodic chains.